bandlab/metro-station/README.md

 [![Validate Metro Snapshot](https://github.com/bandlab/metro-station/actions/workflows/validate-metro-snapshot.yml/badge.svg)](https://github.com/bandlab/metro-station/actions/workflows/validate-metro-snapshot.yml)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://www.apache.org/licenses/LICENSE-2.0)

-This compiler plugin demonstrates how we scale our DI setup in Android monorepo with Metro.
+This compiler plugin demonstrates how we scale our DI setup in BandLab Android monorepo with Metro.

 A few years ago, we implemented a bunch of KSP processors based on Dagger and Anvil to generate boilerplate code for our DI setup, such as multibinding contributions, dependency graphs, and graph extensions.
 It was a huge win for DX, but we